 Bernard Schwartz House, Frank Lloyd Wright residential design in Two Rivers, United States.

-The Bernard Schwartz House is a residential design by Frank Lloyd Wright built with red brick and cypress wood across two levels.
-The interior features open floor plans and functional design, with custom-made furniture created specifically for the space.
+The Bernard Schwartz House is a single-family home in Two Rivers, Wisconsin, designed by Frank Lloyd Wright and built from red brick and cypress wood.
+It sits across two levels with open floor plans and built-in furniture made specifically for the space.

-The house contains one of the oldest continuously operating in-floor heating systems in the United States, installed when the house was first built.
-This system demonstrates how Wright integrated comfort and modern technology into an affordable home design.
+The house has one of the oldest continuously operating in-floor heating systems in the United States, installed when the house was first built in the late 1930s.
+Wright embedded the heating within the concrete foundation itself, which was an unusual technical choice for a home of that era.

 The community of curious travelers